 Free government hearing aids

-If you are a veteran or qualify for Medicaid, you can get free hearing aids through the government:
+If you are a veteran or qualify for Medicaid, you may be able to get free hearing aids through the government:

 Medicaid program for free hearing aids for children